 One of the cornerstones of adolescence is identity formation.
 Millennials are struggling to figure out who they are, where they fit in, and how they want to show up in this world.
 Today, there are more factors influencing Millennials’ well-being than ever: everyone from parents to teachers to friends to celebrities, and everything from religious institutions to community groups to media messages.
 In order for Millennials to make smart, self-honoring choices with conviction, they must first get crystal clear about their core needs and values.
 From this place, they can intentionally take actions that are aligned with those needs and values.
 Doing so on a daily basis increases flow, self-esteem and long-term fulfillment.

 2) A tangible tool or strategy to cope with everyday challenges.

-Giving girls time and space to speak their truths is crucial.
+Giving Millennials time and space to speak their truths is crucial.
 But in the end, lasting change doesn’t come from sitting around and talking all day long.
-Real change, the kind that makes girls feel accomplished and powerful, comes from implementing new coping strategies to existing challenges.
+Real change, the kind that makes people feel accomplished and powerful, comes from implementing new coping strategies to existing challenges.
 It is not enough for clients to leave a session feeling lighter and happier, but no better prepared to handle the speed bumps on the path ahead.
 Instead, clients are given both time to vent and tangible tools that may be directly applied to everyday problems.